 After not being tendered an offer by the Jets after the season, Howden signed with the KHL’s Dinamo Minsk, where he played in 2017-18 and 2018-19.

-He began 2019-20 by playing 37 games for Nizhny Novgorod Torpedo, but is now a member of Podolsk Vityaz.
+He began 2019-20 by playing 37 games for Nizhny Novgorod Torpedo, but finished the season with Podolsk Vityaz.

 Mark Visentin: Phoenix Coyotes, 27th Overall